M10241024/Phi-Programming-Launguage/README.md

 All functions return `null` by default.

+You can create an operator with `operator` instead of `function`.
+Operators work the same, bat can be called with the first argument before the function instead of after it.

+You can change the operator/function precedence with `f.precedence = ...`.
+Higher value means it will be evaluated first.

+Everything is a function.

+## Variable arguments
 Use `...` after a comma for functions with potentialy infinite argument count:
 ```
 function sum(numbers: set<number> = [], ...): number {